s172084/Data_Science/README.md

-# Data_Science
+# Data Science
-The Data Science Assignments
+The R for Bio Data Science Assignments